tc39/notes/es7/2016-03/march-29.md

 MM: is opposed to having bare "global".
 They should be gathered; having that be System is fine, but it shoudl be someplace.

-#### Conclusion / Resolution
+#### Conclusion/resolution

-Stage 2, reviewers for Stage 3 are Caridy Patino, Mark Miller, Michael Ficarra
+- Stage 2, reviewers for Stage 3 are Caridy Patino, Mark Miller, Michael Ficarra

+## String.prototype.padStart/padEnd
-### String.prototype.padStart/padEnd (JHD)
+(JHD)

 JHD: will ship in stable behind a flag.
 Not currently trying to get to stage 4 today (currently at Stage 3).
 Just wanted to update because of recent discussion.  there is not enough implementations to move it forward in stage.